 Healthy eating

 International evidence suggests lockdown has had a negative impact on health behaviour such as diet among children and adults.
-Obesity prevalence, already higher in deprived areas, may be impacted
+Obesity prevalence, which we know nationally is higher in deprived areas, may be impacted.

 Physical activity and active travel